talinhall/reactive-marquee-component/README.md

 This is a platform to test my front end developer abilities.
-It is a web application, that has a menu and when state changes it changes the pages text and background picture.
-While making sure to take care of overflow text and create components that are responsive.
+It is a reactive marquee component that changes texts and images on the page defending on the state.
+I also nicely handle overlflow text and responsive components.